Margaret the Barefooted

 Margaret the Barefooted (1325–1395) was born into a poor family in San Severino, Italy.
-She was abused by her husband for years because of her dedication to the church and to helping the poor and sick.
-She walked barefooted as a beggar to better associate herself with the poor.
+She was married at age fifteen and abused by her husband for years due to her dedication to the church.
+She was known for helping the poor and sick and walked barefooted as a beggar to better associate herself with the poor.
 She died widowed in 1395 of natural causes.